azy64/phplibrairies/README.md

 # phplibrairies
-Php Libraries is a repository where you can find many useful php librairies , simple to use and can function on all php frameworks: Form Builder, FileUpload, BuildInstance, Fonction Form
+Php Libraries is a repository where you can find many useful php librairies , easy to use and can work on all php frameworks: Form Builder, FileUpload, BuildInstance, Fonction Form

 ### How to use formBuilder
 the first step you have to include the php file like:

     require "formBuilder.php"; or with autoload php file.

-and after you have to instance an object for this class in the following lines i will present you a sample(example) with slimphp framework but it's the same for all framework.
+then you have to create an object for its class. in the following lines i will present you a sample code(example) with slimphp framework and it can be used as well in other Php framework.